-- without a cap.
-As drafted, this bill does not provide for an exemption cap on properties qualifying using an "other legal document," thereby providing for an unlimited exemption. - 10.
-Occupancy.
+- 10. Occupancy.
 This bill provides for qualification with an "other legal document" that restricts the project's usage to use by moderate-income households.
-However, unlike low-income housing rental property that uses an "other legal document" to restrict usage to low-income housing, there is no minimum amount of units that must be rented to tenants at or below the moderate-income limit.
+However, unlike low-income housing rental property that uses an "other legal document" to restrict usage to low-income housing, there is no minimum number of units that must be rented to tenants at or below the moderate-income limit.
 In the case of low-income housing property without government financing, 90 percent or more of the property's occupants must be lower income households. - 11.
 Related Legislation.
 Senate Bill 1115 proposes to also amend RTC section 214 to remove the \$10 million in assessed value exemption cap for non-government assisted low-income rental housing owned and operated by eligible nonprofit organizations.